glennmckechnie/weewx-sqlbackup/README.md

 ### Setting up the report pages

 The report page is optional but recommended.
 At the very least generate and use it while setting up the skin.
 It's intended to give a quick overview of what happened during each run.
-An extract of the .sql capture is displayed, the command syntax used, and any errors that occured with that system command.
+An extract of the .sql capture is displayed, the command syntax used, and any errors that occurred with that system command.
 The sql extract shows the start and finish of the file so you have an idea of what the file contains and therefore what the command generated.
 If the dump failed late in the capture, it will often show something to that affect at the end of the file.
 The mysql extract shows the first 100 lines and last 20.
 The sqlite shows the first 20 and the last 20.

 The report was written with the Seasons skin in mind (ie: the newskin branch at github/weewx) and uses the seasons.css file.
 It can be adapted to suit any other skin by simply including the #includes as noted within sqlbackup/index.html.tmpl.